PrabhasDeshpande/ESD_Project_Group14/README.md

-**Problem statement:** Design and implement an embedded audio playback system capable of playing 8-bit and 12-bit .wav audio files stored in memory.
+**Problem statement:** Design and implement an embedded audio playback system capable of playing 8-bit .wav audio files stored in memory.
 The system should feature a GP8403 DAC module as the audio output interface and use I2C for this communication.
 Additionally, it should have a UART-based control console for user interaction.

 **Discription on approach taken:**